Yennehole

 Yennehole is a small village near Ajekar in Karkala taluk of Udupi district in India.
-Yennehole means stream where in elephants were coming to drink water YENNE means ELEPHANT in malabyearei MALABYAREI language.
 There is a small river running through this village by same name.
 It is 75 km from the city of Mangalore.

-The village became famous when its native Daya Nayak of the Mumbai Police rose to fame.
-It houses a temple known as Sri Adhishakthi Temple Yennehole which one of the oldest temples in Udupi and managed by Rajapur Saraswat Brahmin Samaj.
+Daya Nayak of the Mumbai Police is native to Yennehole.
+It houses a temple known as Sri Adhishakthi Temple which one of the oldest temples in Udupi.